 I mean, if you were looking for budget Christmas trees or SUPER CHEAP CHRISTMAS TREE ideas…. you got it, sister.

 I could imagine this in a dorm room.
 It would have fit my tiny little non-existent college student budget.
 Adorn those beige walls with office supplies for the holidays and be CUUUTE.

 17. Washi Tape Christmas Tree

-Get some washi tape and stick it on your wall–is it possible to find an easier Christmas tree idea?
+Get some washi tape and stick it on your wall–is it possible to find an easier idea?
 I love that they stuck some string with a few small ornaments up there, too.
 You could use different colors and types of washi tape, and even use Christmas washi tape for ornaments!
 You could even make a tiny tree or a giant one.
 So many options.

 18. Pom Pom Garland Christmas Tree